Vonage/vonage-ruby-code-snippets/README.md

 on one goal.
 For example, sending an SMS, handling an incoming SMS webhook, making a Text to Speech call.

-*Note: The code snippets inside this repository are best viewed within the context of the [Nexmo Developer Platform](https://developer.nexmo.com).
+*Note: The code snippets inside this repository are best viewed within the context of the [Vonage API Developer Platform](https://developer.nexmo.com).
 Within the platform each snippet is shown with its dependency requirements and installation instructions.
 For example, see the [Connect Callers into a Conference Ruby Code Snippet](https://developer.nexmo.com/voice/voice-api/code-snippets/connect-callers-into-a-conference/ruby).*

 ## Setup

-To use this sample you will first need a [Nexmo account][sign-up].
+To use this sample you will first need a [Vonage API account][sign-up].
 Then rename the `.env-example` file to `.env` and set the values as required.

 For some of the examples you will need to [buy a number][buy-number].